sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 - Testing your detection scripts based on EVTX parsing

-- Training on detection and threat hunting using event logs
+- Training on DFIR and threat hunting using event logs

 - Designing detection use cases using Windows and Sysmon event logs